-After 1945, Korean National Geographic Information Institute (NGII) initiated the first geodetic levelling for the purpose of recovering and expanding the vertical network and observing the diastrophism.
-The 1st order nationwide levelling and linking with the main automatic tide-gauge station (Incheon, Kunsan, Mokpo, Yeosu, Iksan, Ulsan, Mukho) were performed from 1974 to middle of 1980's.
+After 1945, the Korea National Geographic Information Institute (NGII) initiated the first geodetic leveling for the purpose of recovering and expanding the vertical network and observing the diastrophism.
+The 1st order nationwide leveling and linking with the main automatic tide-gauge station (Incheon, Kunsan, Mokpo, Yeosu, Iksan, Ulsan, Mukho) were performed from 1974 to middle of 1980's.

-In 1987, NGII initiated the first order vertical network adjustment on the basis of the 1st order vertical data which were obtained during 1974~1986 for the purpose of adjusting precision vertical points to standard which unified throughout the country.
+In 1987, NGII initiated the first order vertical network adjustment on the basis of the 1^{st} order vertical data which were obtained during 1974~1986 for the purpose of adjusting precision vertical points to standard which unified throughout the country.
 At the same time, the 2^{nd} order vertical network adjustment was initiated on the basis of the 2^{nd} order vertical data which were obtained during 1960~1987.

-In 2006, the 1^{st} and 2^{nd} order vertical adjustment was initiated on the basis on the 1^{st} and 2^{nd} order vertical point data which were obtained during 2000~ 2005 and 1^{st} order vertical point data which were observed in 2006 for the new KGD2002.
+In 2006, the 1st and 2nd order vertical adjustment was initiated on the basis on the 1st and 2nd order vertical point data which were observed in 2006 for the new KGD2002.